jackwilsdon/GOLPlaceholders/README.md

 ===============
 Placeholders, randomly generated from Conway's Game of Life.

-Visit [my website](http://placeholder.jackwilsdon.tk/) my website for more documentation.
+Visit [my website](http://placeholder.jackwilsdon.tk/) for more documentation.

 Prerequisites
 -------------